ishantia/ishantia/README.md

 # 💫 Meee

 👋 Hey, I’m Shantia Eslami.
-I’m from Isfahan-Iran. vibe coding and do cool projects like my recent project called TGC
+I’m from Isfahan-Iran. vibe coding and do cool projects like my recent project called TGC!

 ## 🎓 About Me